-I recently asked some of TekLinks most experience engineers and business experts, “What is the No. 1 mistake you consistently see growing businesses make?”
-Not surprisingly, they all talk about I.T. strategy.
-Here are their top do’s and don’ts:
+We asked four of C Spire's most experience engineers and business experts, “What is the No. 1 mistake you consistently see growing businesses make?”
+Not surprisingly, they all talk about IT strategy.

 -Chris Walker, Director of Client Service Engineering

-When vendors push, stand your ground.
-In my experience, the top technology mistake smaller companies make is letting application/software vendors direct their I.T. strategy.
+3. When vendors push, stand your ground.
+In my experience, the top technology mistake smaller companies make is letting application/software vendors direct their IT strategy.
 Often software is hastily written without considerations taken for security, reliability, or high-availability.
-For instance, SQL Server can be configured with features that enhance your I.T. strategy such as Transparent Data Encryption for data protection, or SQL Always-On for database high-availability.
+For instance, SQL Server can be configured with features that enhance your IT strategy such as Transparent Data Encryption for data protection, or SQL Always-On for database high-availability.
 However, an application you have purchased to run on top of the SQL Server may not support these features and therefore you are left with an insecure database and a single point of failure.
-As I.T. administrators and business owners, you have a responsibility to be good stewards of your own (and your customers’) data.
+As IT administrators and business owners, you have a responsibility to be good stewards of your own (and your customers’) data.
 When assessing new applications, be sure to take these capabilities into consideration, in addition to the application features itself.
-When considering any I.T. partner, ask yourself, “How would they improve my I.T. landscape and provide business value?”
+When considering any IT partner, ask yourself, “How would they improve my IT landscape and provide business value?”
 If they can’t?
 Find someone who can.

 - Michael Heller, Director of Project Management